upward-spiral-research/x-proxy/README.md

 -   Post new tweets (with optional media)
 -   ~~Manage draft tweets~~ not yet generalised for public use, sorry!
 -   Pull mentions
+-   Retrieve home timeline
+-   Lookup user profiles
 -   Follow and unfollow users
--   Retrieve home timeline

 ## API Endpoints